“Dancing with my daughter and singing my son to sleep is just as cosmic as a star exploding and expiring in space.” – Bayo Akomolafe

 Together Bayo and Amisha explore the opportunity that lies in the depths of confusion, the indigenous wisdom found at the heart of quantum physics and how caring for our children is as cosmic as an exploding star.
 They invite us on a whistle stop philosophical tour of the minefield of bioreductionism, the toxicity of the nuclear family and the wealth inside decolonisation.

-Bayo shares the story of his younger years and a great loss which catalysed his quest for truth and meaning.
+Bayo shares the story of his younger years in Nigeria and a great loss which catalysed his quest for truth and meaning.
 He speaks also of his current work with The Emergence Network, exploring new kinds of noticing, initiating space for slowing down and finding ways to reanimate the small to bring enchantment back to our world.

 At the heart of his invitation lies a simple but radical shift of perspective and a new question to walk with, that might lead us to new forms of activism and new ways to serve the times we are living in.